canbatuhan/smpai/README.md

 ## Configuring A State Machine
-In smpy, a state machine can be configured through a single file.
+`smpy` provides that a state machine can be configured through a single file.
 A state machine can also be configured through multiple configuration files by splitting the state machine configurations into sections.

 ### Configuring State Machines Through A Single File
 Using configuration files is a bit uncomfortable for the programmer, however it is still easy to parse these files in the background.
 A state machine can be built through a single file easily, but there are some configurations rules that the programmer should consider.